Foot Pain and Problems

 Wearing larger shoes to comfortably fit your foot without rubbing

-To avoid corn development, always buy shoes that fit properly.
+To avoid corns, always buy shoes that fit correctly.

 What is a bunion?